hyperledger/identus-cloud-agent/docs/decisions/20230628-apollo-as-centralised-and-secure-cryptography-management-module.md

 ### 9. Conclusion

-This proposed Kotlin Multiplatform cryptographic library will ensure that PRISM remains at the forefront of secure digital operations by providing strong, provable security, centralized cryptographic management, easy upgradeability, and efficient code reuse.
-By addressing these critical constraints and harnessing the benefits of Kotlin Multiplatform, we are set to create a library that will set a new standard for cryptographic operations within PRISM.
+This proposed Kotlin Multiplatform cryptographic library will ensure that Identus remains at the forefront of secure digital operations by providing strong, provable security, centralized cryptographic management, easy upgradeability, and efficient code reuse.
+By addressing these critical constraints and harnessing the benefits of Kotlin Multiplatform, we are set to create a library that will set a new standard for cryptographic operations within the Identus platform.